-The curriculum pack is designed for Key Stage 2 teachers to deliver lessons to primary school pupils.
-This means it isn't suitable for other organisations.
-Please take a look at the Parent Zone and Parent Info websites for internet safety information and resources.
+The curriculum pack is designed for Key Stage 2 teachers, so it isn’t really suitable for other organisations.
+Check out the rest of the Parent Zone website or visit Parent Info for more information and resources.

 We’re a private school.
 Can we order copies of the curriculum pack?

 Yes!
-Any UK schools that teach children aged between 7 and 11 years old can order their FREE copies of the Be Internet Legends curriculum pack.
+Any UK schools that teach children aged between 7 and 11 years old can order the curriculum pack for free.

 How can my school request a Be Internet Legends assembly?

 Be Internet Legends helps pupils to learn the skills they need to be safe and confident online.
 The lesson plans in the curriculum pack are based around four internet safety pillars:

 - Think Before You Share (Be Internet Sharp)

 - Check it’s for Real (Be Internet Alert)